FelixOnline/v2/content/articles/2013-2-22-keep-calm-and-discover-islam.md

 subtitle: >
   Islam Society warmly invite you to their week of events
 date: "2013-02-22 01:17:00 +0000"

 # Attributes from Felix Online V1
 id: "3357"
 old_path: /news/3357/keep-calm-and-discover-islam
 aliases:
  - /news/3357/keep-calm-and-discover-islam
+imported: true
+comments:
+ - Dear Anonymous yes you can The Islamic Society have Islam Info stalls every Thursday in SAF or Sherfield everyone welcomeI admire Zaras involvement and clear thinking about Islam  I strongly encourage Zara to engage with Muslims and nonMuslims with a clear and nonjudgmental way but in a very sure way about your own faith and believes  Great jobAmin AnsariHey Im gay but Im interested in discovering Islam Is this possible

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:
+ - tna08

+# Homepage control params
 headline: true
 featured: true